 But you’re not a senator or a representative.
 Does the “quorum” rule apply to you?
 Yes, it does.

-When Pontius Pilate asked Jesus about his kingship, Jesus reply was, “My Kingdom is no part of this world.
+When Pontius Pilate asked Jesus about his kingship Jesus replied, “My Kingdom is no part of this world.
 If my Kingdom were part of this world, my attendants would have fought that I should not be handed over to the Jews.”
 (John 18:36)

 Being a Christian, then, means being “no part.”
 I am not for Trump; I am not for Kamala; I am not leaning toward one or the other.

-But Bill, I can hear someone saying, until the kingdom is established, shouldn’t you have some say in these political decisions that might affect you?
+But Bill, I can hear someone saying, until the kingdom is established, don't you want to have some say in these political decisions that might affect you?

 The next big thing I’m watching for will be a major outcry of “Peace and Security!” followed almost immediately by a governmental attack on religion.
-If Trump wins, will that happen?
-If Kamala Harris wins, will that happen?
+Will that happen if Trump is president?
 Yes.
-The simple fact is, it will happen regardless of who wins.
+Will it happen if someone else is?
+Yes.
+The simple fact is, it will happen regardless of who is in office.

 Feel free to leave a polite comment.
 To read another of my columns on a similar subject, click here.